RuhaabS/Mantle-Group-RS/README.md

-# Mantle-Group-RS
-Programming task for Mantle Group
+# Mantle Group Programming Task

+To run please make sure to change the folder path on line 52.

+You can then uncomment the different test cases to run them